zec0816/Gym-Management-System/README.md

 A simple gym management system created using command line interface

 ## Introduction
 As gym business expands quickly, gym managers and owners will inevitably meet rising needs for efficient and effective management solutions.
-The Gym Management System Command Line Interface (CLI) Program offers a textbased interface for controlling gym operations and member information.
+The Gym Management System Command Line Interface (CLI) Program offers a text-based interface for controlling gym operations and member information.

 ## Features
 User features: